sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Study Management Portal:** An online platform that provides centralised access to manage research studies including onboarding studies, control of access and administration of compliance tasks.
+**Study Management Portal:** This {term}`application component <application component>` is an online platform that provides centralised access to manage research studies including onboarding studies, control of access and administration of compliance tasks.

 ```{list-table}
 :header-rows: 1